arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/shaping-processes/how-completely-new-behaviours-and-skills-are-acquired/necessary-condition-3-the-differential-reinforcement-of-improvements-in-performance.md

 ---
+grand_parent: 'Shaping processes '
+great_grand_parent: 'The conditions upon which learning depends '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Necessary condition 3: The differential reinforcement of improvements in performance "
 nav_order: 3
-has_children: false
+parent: 'How completely new behaviours and skills are acquired '
+title: 'Necessary condition 3: The differential reinforcement of improvements in performance '
 ---
 # Necessary condition 3: The differential reinforcement of improvements in performance